certeu/morio/docs/docs/reference/terminology/ui-service/readme.md

 The Morio **User Interface Service** (ui) provides a web-based user interface for interacting with your Morio deployment.

-To learn more, visit [the UI Serice guide](/docs/guides/services/ui).
+To learn more, visit [the UI Service guide](/docs/guides/services/ui).